Contraceptive trials in Puerto Rico: Participants

 When Pincus and Rock began their experiment, over 200 women were registered to take part in the program.
-The women that were recruited for these trials were “ …the poorest of the poor, had no place else to go, and, short of sterilization, no birth control options,” and were poorly educated.
+The women that were recruited for these trials were " …the poorest of the poor, had no place else to go, and, short of sterilization, no birth control options," and were poorly educated.
 Prior to the trials, sterilization was the most widespread method of birth limitation in Puerto Rico.
-Moreover, physicians at the time designated contraceptives as “not practical for the majority of people, [but] only for the more intelligent.”
+Moreover, physicians at the time designated contraceptives as "not practical for the majority of people, [but] only for the more intelligent."
 Thus, the experiment provided lower income women what they believed was a desirable opportunity to control their fertility while also avoiding sterilization.
 The women who were given the pills only understood that they would prevent pregnancy and did not know about the potential health and safety risks of taking the pills.
-As one woman who participated in the trials described it, “[p]hysicians dispatched their assistants to rap on doors throughout the town's slums, telling women they didn't have to have another child if they took the pills regularly.
+As one woman who participated in the trials described it, "[p]hysicians dispatched their assistants to rap on doors throughout the town's slums, telling women they didn't have to have another child if they took the pills regularly.
 That's how many of the test recruits were found, said Conchita Santos, 80, a lifelong resident…Santos, a homemaker, accepted her first package of pills in 1955, shortly after the birth of her first and only child.
-‘You have to do what's best for you and your family,’ she said.
-‘It's not easy making a choice like that."’
+'You have to do what's best for you and your family,' she said.
+'It's not easy making a choice like that.'"

 The women were also not provided any help or care.
 Margaret Marsh described in her work how many of these women were exploited for their use.
-During the trial, these women still had the responsibility of caring and providing for their families.
-Marsh describes how one woman was 30 years old with ten children, and a husband that ”drank heavily and insisted on daily intercourse, but claimed to be too sick to work.”
+During the trial, these women still had the responsibility of caring for and providing for their families.
+Marsh describes how one woman was 30 years old with ten children, and a husband that "drank heavily and insisted on daily intercourse, but claimed to be too sick to work."
 Marsh also described a woman who had five children and a husband who was frequently hospitalized for mental illnesses.
 At times, this treatment left them unable to work or even care for their family and children.